-Is it OK to Leave Your Cat Alone While Gone on Vacation?
+Is It Okay to Leave Your Cat Alone While You’re Gone on Vacation?

 How Long Can I Leave My Cat Alone At Home?